The Question for Sleepless Nights

 What about an onsite bootcamp?

-I can do week 1 of the bootcamp onsite at your premises, if the traveling time to your site is reasonable.
+I can do Option 1 (risk assessement) onsite at your premises, if the traveling time is reasonable.
 We will agree on this before we sign the contract.
-Weeks 2 and 3 are online.
+You will pay the full travel costs.
+Options 2 and 3 are always online.

 Can you cancel a bootcamp?